forrest79/composer-yaml-neon-plugin/readme.md

 Simply!
 If plugin detects `YAML` or `NEON` config file at the startup, it will generate `composer.json` and at the end is JSON file cleaned.
 That's the magic.

-When `composer.json` is changed by Composer (i.e., after `composer require` command etc.), the new definition file in YAML or NEON format is saved next to the original definition file, and you must make manual diff and merge.
+When `composer.json` is changed by Composer (i.e., after `composer require` command etc.), the new config file in YAML or NEON format is saved next to the original one, and you must make manual diff and merge.